 If you can only choose one, pick a sieve since the holes are smaller and you can strain a larger variety of items with it.
 Colanders are good for large batches of things, but you can't strain rice with it for example.

-Chefs Pick: If you want to strain soups and broths like the professionals do, invest in a chinois.
+Chef's Pick: If you want to strain soups and broths as the professionals do, invest in a chinois.
 These fine mesh strainers allow virtually no solids to pass through and are great for straining consommes, high-quality stocks, and puree soups.

 Miscellaneous Tools

-Besides the larger pieces of equipment mentioned above, there are a few smaller tools that make your life substantially easier if you have them in your kitchen.
+Besides the larger pieces of equipment mentioned above, a few smaller cooking tools and utensils make your life substantially easier if you have them in your kitchen.

 Spatulas